Computer

 more commonplace in matters where computer data is critical.
 This

-data can be quickly erased if there is knowledge of a pending legal
+data can be quickly erased if there is prior knowledge of a pending legal

 search.
-The defendant should have no prior knowledge of the Anton
+This is an ex parte order where the subject of the order should have no prior knowledge of the Anton

 We have